-Tales is building the platform where creatives can transform ideas into major transmedia properties
+Tales is building the platform where creators can transform ideas into major franchises

 I'm the founder of Tales and this is my story